olivia-tran/investable-rental-property-investor-tool/project-planning/project-update.md

 ### This coming week, I plan to work on:

-blog, comment, add properties from calculator, find a substitute for goodreads API because this API has been retired since mid 2020
+blog, comment, add properties from calculator, find a substitute for goodreads API because this API has been retired

 ### My general work plan/estimate for the rest of Sprint 1: